florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 # Virtual Machine setup

-The virtual machine used for the experiments is based on Ubuntu 19.10 Desktop, Linux kernel 5.3.
+The virtual machine used for the experiments is based on the Ubuntu 19.10 Desktop distribution with Linux kernel 5.3.0 and GLIBC 2.30.
 Updates are regularly installed to keep the system up to date.
 ASLR is permanently deactivated on the machine by issuing the command `echo "kernel.randomize_va_space = 0" | sudo tee /etc/sysctl.d/01-disable-aslr.conf`.
 Support for compiling 32 bit executables was added by running